unrealwork/axibase-collector/jobs/docker/volume-size.md

         docker.volume.used
         docker.volume.used_percent

-   6. Open the cron file in the container shell
+   6. Open the cron file in the container shell:

    ```sh
    docker exec -it axibase-collector crontab -e